 If you choose to travel by car, from Bucharest to Piatra-Neamț, for example, you will have to travel 355 km, which means about 5 hours and 15 minutes of driving.
 The route you will have to take is: Bucharest – Urziceni – Buzău – Bacău – Piatra Neamț.

-If you like music festivals, in Brașov you will find one to your taste, regardless of the style of music you prefer.
+If you like music festivals, in Constanta you will find one to your taste, regardless of the style of music you prefer.
 Here you have a list with some of them, but you should know that every weekend there are events for all tastes.

-• Neamț Music Festival – takes place between 4-6 September and aims to promote classical music.
+Neamț Music Festival – takes place between 4-6 September and aims to promote classical music.
 The event takes place in three locations: Dacia Cinema, Neamț Fortress and Rubik Hub.

+What are you waiting for?
 Come and have a good time, enjoy music, nice people and magical places.